1996 Barton Aerodrome crash: Accident

 Despite the acknowledged issues with the left engine and an engine failure at the end of an air show display in Lille, France, three weeks prior, the Mosquito was given clearance to fly at Barton air show on 21 July 1996.
 No issues were observed with pre-show flight manoeuvres or a needle projection rig checking pressure function of capsules and valves.

 Departing Hawarden Airport in Wales at 11:30am, the Mosquito arrived at Barton Aerodrome for the air show just before midday, at which point the routine began.
 The routine featured a series of non-aerobatic manoeuvres including climbs, descents and level flight not below 100 feet above ground level (agl).
 The routine was described as being well-rehearsed.
 After completing another flypast from east to west, the Mosquito climbed higher towards the edge of the airfield at which point, the sound of the engine backfiring could be heard.
 (Note: The sound of the engine failing can be heard in video footage captured of the aircraft during this manoeuvre.)
 The Mosquito began to fall in a spiral motion, before subsequent control appeared to have been regained.
 However, due to the altitude lost, recovery of the aircraft was not possible, leading to a crash in a wooded area located 1 mile to the west of the aerodrome, next to the M62 motorway.
 Neither occupant survived.
 Several video recordings of the accident were taken, later being used as evidence in the investigation that followed.

 The Mosquito involved in the crash was the last airworthy aircraft of its type at the time.
-This remained the case for the next 26 years, until efforts were undertaken to restore a DH.98 Mosquito to flight for historical and educational purposes by The People's Mosquito project.
+This remained the case for the next 26 years, until efforts were begun to restore a DH.98 Mosquito to flight for historical and educational purposes by The People's Mosquito project.
 This charity was specifically registered for this purpose.